isomerpages/moe-outramsec/_a-distinctive-programmes/Applied Learning Programme.md

 **Business Lessons and Project Work (Outram Project Experiential Learning)**

-In semester one, a 20-week business lesson on Financial Literacy and Entrepreneurship was introduced to Secondary 1 and 2 students respectively.
+In semester one, a&nbsp;20-week business lesson on Financial Literacy and Entrepreneurship was introduced to Secondary 1 and 2 students respectively.
 The lessons aim to introduce students to the fundamentals of business and allow students to apply their learning in Project Work.
 During Project Work, students work in teams to create innovative solutions using the design thinking process, ensuring their solution is viable, feasible and desirable.
-This year, the team collaborated with the CCE committee to design the project themes.
+This year, the team collaborated with the CCE committee to design the project themes.&nbsp;

 **Secondary 1 – Local Entrepreneurs and Zero Waste**

 The 2 days OPEL is a consolidation of the year-long VIA/OPEL project.
-The focus of this OPEL project is about the entrepreneurial and marketing aspects of the product.
+The focus of this OPEL project is about the&nbsp;entrepreneurial&nbsp;and&nbsp;marketing&nbsp;aspects of the product.
 The showcase will be based on the marketing board and final presentation of the product.

 ![](/images/School%20Programmes/Distinctive%20Programmes/ALP/ALP10.png)

-**Secondary 2 – Smart technology and Mental Wellness**
+**Secondary 2 – Smart technology and Mental Wellness**&nbsp;&nbsp;

 The 2 days OPEL is a consolidation of the year-long VIA/OPEL project.
-As the theme for S2 OPEL is **Smart Technology**, students work in teams to appify their VIA solutions.
+As the theme for S2 OPEL is&nbsp;**Smart Technology**, students work in teams to&nbsp;appify&nbsp;their VIA solutions.

 ![](/images/School%20Programmes/Distinctive%20Programmes/ALP/ALP11.png)